waylow/boneWidget/README.md

 # Bone Colors

 As of version 2.2, Bone Widget will let you manage the colors for bones in Pose Mode (and Edit Mode if you change the user preferences).
-The normal way Blender handles bone colors is with 15 predefined Bone Color Sets (and 5 blank ones), the 'default' colors, or but using a custom color set.
+The normal way Blender handles bone colors is with 15 predefined Bone Color Sets (and 5 blank ones), the 'default' colors, or by using a custom color set.
 It is also possible to display different colors for both Edit Mode and Pose Mode, however, if the Pose bone colors are set to 'default' and there is any color on the Edit bone, the Edit bone color will override the Pose bone color.

 The add-on will always add the colors to Pose bones but you can decide how you want it to handle Edit bone colors in the user preferences.